TRSTN4/br4nch/CONTRIBUTING.md

 > - Refer this project in your project’s readme
 > - Mention the project at local meetups and tell your friends/colleagues

+## Versioning

+We use [SemVer](https://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/TRSTN4/br4nch/tags).

 ## Code of Conduct

-This project and everyone participating in it is governed by the [br4nch Code of Conduct](https://github.com/TRSTN4/br4nch/blob/release/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/TRSTN4/br4nch/blob/release/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [report@br4nch.com](mailto:report@br4nch.com).
+Please report unacceptable behavior to [tristan@trstn4.com](mailto:report@br4nch.com).

 ## I Have a Question